marco-mejias/marco-mejias/README.md

 * I'm slowly (but steady) learning to produce music

-* I love card games like MTG and puzzle videogames like Blue Prince (you can figure this out by checking my repos)
+* I love card games like MTG and puzzle videogames like Blue Prince (you can figure this out by checking my repos hehe)

 * I wanna adopt a giraffe